Refunds & Withdrawals

 If a student has not waived the health insurance and withdraws from the college during the first 31 days of the period for which coverage is purchased, they will not be covered under the plan and a full refund of the premium will be made.

 Insured students withdrawing after 31 days will remain covered under the plan for the full period for which the premium has been paid and no refund will be made available.
 They will not be offered the opportunity to enroll in the plan for semesters in which they are not enrolled in the college (i.e. students who withdraw during the fall semester 31 days or more after the date of enrollment, will remain enrolled in the health insurance plan for the fall semester but will not be enrolled in the health insurance plan for the spring semester.
 Coverage would be terminated January 14).

-If a student medically withdraws, she can choose to continue her health insurance enrollment with written notice which must be received by September 12 for the Fall semester or February 11 for the Spring semester.
+If a student medically withdraws, they can choose to continue their health insurance enrollment with written notice which must be received by September 12 for the Fall semester or February 11 for the Spring semester.
 Students on an approved Medical Leave of Absence, who have been previously insured under this Plan for at least one year prior to the Medical Leave, are eligible to enroll in this insurance Plan for a maximum of two semesters.